kchuying/senior-de-assessment/q1/CronScheduler.md

 The file is located in "docker-airflow-master > dags" folder

 ### What you can do
-In DAG, you can modify the job schedule & email recipients.
+In DAG, you can modify the parameters set for job schedule & email notification.
 You can refer to the default_args set.

 `'start_date': datetime(2022, 12, 8, 20, 30, tzinfo=local_tz)`

 `'email': ['kchuying@gmail.com']`

+`'email_on_failure': False,`

+`'email_on_retry': False,`

 `schedule_interval='@daily'`

 ### Tasks defined in DAG
-There are 6 tasks defined in the workflow
+There are 6 tasks defined in the workflow, as follows:

 >
 T1: Checks if "applications_dataset_1.csv" exists in the "data_files" folder
 T2: Checks if "applications_dataset_2.csv" exists in the "data_files" folder
 T3: Runs data cleansing logic (data_applicant_cleaner) located in dags>datacleaner3.py
 T4: Sends an email update once the job is completed.
-Note: You can set "email_on_failure" and "email_on_retry" to True to receive updates of different workflow status
 T5: Moves "applications_dataset_1.csv" file into "processed_files" folder
 T6: Moves "applications_dataset_2.csv" file into "processed_files" folder